sherisumanthreddy/SDLC_2_Electron/1_Requirements/README.md

 ## Introduction

+To design a Mini Arcade game system to play 2048,Sudoku and Tic-Tac-Toe(1player and 2player) games based on user choice.

+## Research

 ### Tic-Tac-Toe
 Tic-Tac-Toe is a well known game played by two persons who alternately place X's and O's upon a 3x3 playing field.